apahl/rdkit_nim/README.md

     export RDKIT_NIM_CONDA=/home/pahl/anaconda3/envs/chem

-~~Valgrind is not reporting any errors, so the package should not leak memory, but I will keep an eye on this.~~
-[UPDATE 19-Jan-2020]: Apparently, the code from [example03](examples/ex03_mem.nim) **IS** leaking memory. <u>This is a road block for me, I currently have no idea how to fix this.</u>

 Obviously, this project will change quickly.
 In the current state it is mainly for showing off my first success (did I mention that I am excited?).

 The following functionality from RDKit has been wrapped so far:

-* Parsing of molecules from Smiles and Smarts: `smilesToMol, smartsToMol`
+* Parsing of molecules from Smiles and Smarts: `molFromSmiles (smilesToMol), smartsToMol`
 * Calculation of molecular properties: `numAtoms, molWt, numRings, cLogP, numHBA, numHBD`
 * Substructure search: `hasSubstructMatch, numSunstructMatches, substructMatches`